Estrujadas Veracruzanas: A Traditional Mexican Dish from Tuxpan

 Notes

-For the estrujadas to be smooth, it is important that the corn dough be well hydrated.
+• For the estrujadas to be smooth, the masa must be well hydrated.

 Nutrition